 The Court also notes that there are no allegations in the Second Amended Complaint that any Defendant (much less all of them) has ever refused to do business with any of the Plaintiffs.
 The Plaintiffs do include allegations that a number of Defendants, on different occasions, had attempted to steer one of their insureds away from one of the Plaintiff's shops to another shop that had some sort of relationship with the insurer.
-(SAC at 57-62).
-Only a few of these attempts are alleged to have succeeded.
-Id.
+(SAC at 59-60).
+Only one such attempt is alleged to have succeeded.
 None of them aid the Plaintiffs in stating a boycott claim, however, as none of the efforts are alleged to have involved more than a single Defendant, and there are no allegations that any of the attempted steering occurred because the repair shop originally chosen by the insured was attempting to obtain a higher reimbursement rate or anything of that nature.